 The Correct Way to Exercise a Mature Dog

 Do you have an older dog?
 Have you noticed changes in their mobility?
 This is common, just like it is with us when we age.
 Muscles can weaken and become less flexible, joints can get stiffer and sorer.
-These changes may progress slowly – you may just feel like your dog is slowing down- but knowing the correct way to exercise your dog can have a positive impact on mobility – even improve their mobility!- and improve the quality of your dog’s life.
-Here are four points to remember when exercising your mature dog:
+These changes may progress slowly – you may just feel like your dog is slowing down- but knowing the correct way to exercise a mature dog can have a positive impact on mobility – even improve their mobility!- and improve the quality of your dog’s life.
+Here are four points to remember when you exercise a mature dog:

 The surface you walk your dog on:

 Good footing is essential if your dog has some stiff or painful joints, or is a little unsteady on their feet.
 This makes the walking easier and reduces the risk of injury.
 Try to avoid uneven surfaces when you exercise a mature dog such as soft sand and choose a level surface with good footings such as a pathway or short grass.
 If they are running outdoors, make sure the surface isn’t slippery.
 Inside the house, it’s advisable to avoid slippery surfaces such as polished or tiled floors as these may cause your dog to slip causing an injury to muscles or joints.
 Place down non-slip matting or yoga mats in common walk areas around the house to keep your dog safe.
 If you have steps, make sure they are non-slip.

 The older your dog becomes, the less strength and energy they will have – this is a normal result of aging.
 As they slow down, it can help them to keep their walk time shorter and perhaps more frequent.
 Just how long to walk them will depend on their previous fitness level.
 If they are used to a 40-minute walk and are slowing down as they age, consider shortening it to a 30-minute walk.
 Remember to cater to your dog’s needs and not just your own exercise regime, or the fitness of a younger, more active dog.